WolfElkan/hst3/README.md

   1. Run `python manage.py makemigrations` to create the data migration files.

   1. Start up a local MySQL server.
-(See settings file `HST/HST/settings.py:94-103` for MySQL settings used in development.)
+(See [settings file](HST/settings.py#L94) for MySQL settings used in development.)

-  1. Change the specs in `settings.py` to point to your MySQL server if different configuration settings were used.
+  1. Change the specs in settings file to point to your MySQL server if different configuration settings were used.

   1. Run `python manage.py migrate` to create the database on local server.